skyfighteer/webext-autooptions/README.md

   - `data-ao-default`: Marks an input as checked by default.
   - `data-ao-value=""`: Defines a default value for an input.
   - `data-ao-category=""`: Groups inputs under a category.
-  - `data-ao-exclude`: Excludes an input from being saved.
+  - `data-ao-ignore`: Excludes an input from being saved.

 ### Options Script